Zamiell/isaac-achievement-randomizer/docs/about.md

 <br>

-## Achievement List
+## Objective List

-Note that all achievements must be completed on hard mode.
+Note that all objectives must be completed on hard mode.

-### Character-Based Achievements
+### Character-Based Objectives

 Each character will unlock something upon defeating the following bosses/objectives: